jabjoe/dyslexic_reader/README.md

 It is my Dyslexic aid.
 I'll be honest, it's quick and dirty because it's just for me.

+At the moment this is purely for GNU/Linux because that's my home.

 Feel free to use it and patches are most welcome.

-At the moment this is purely for GNU/Linux.
-If there is a healthy cross platform alternative to speechd I might switch.

 Install